Oscmage/tournament-page/README.md

 3. Start a mongodb shell by typin `mongo`
 4. In the shell create a mongodb collection by typing `use node-mongo-registration-login-api`

+#### Step 3

+In the root directory of backend create a file called "config.json" containing the following json object.

+{
+"connectionString": "mongodb://localhost/node-mongo-registration-login-api",
+"secret": "FAKE JWT TOKEN STRING WHOP WHOP", "username": "USERNAME FOR A GMAIL ACCOUNT FOR SENDING EMAIL REPLACE", "password": "PASSWORD FOR THAT GMAIL ACCOUNT"
+}

 ### Frontend

 Run "Yarn" in frontend